CRM selection has become more difficult over the last several years, as many vendors have upped their game. The playing field has become more level.

 The output of this step is normally both a working document and a summary presentation that will become an integral part of the next step.
 A condensed version of the summary presentation can also be used in Step 5.

 Step 3 – Validate and Prioritize

 Validation of the assembled input is best accomplished via a workshop that includes stakeholders and representative end users.
-The workshop is a means of communicating, confirming and discussing a variety of details with participants.
+The workshop is a means of communicating, confirming, and discussing various details with participants.